fb pixel

 Dental and mental wellness are not mutually exclusive.
 They have a strong influence on each other.

-So here are some options you may do at home to avoid any harmful consequences.
+Here are some options you can do at home to avoid any harmful consequences.

 Oral health preventive care